BOOK A 30 MINUTE CONSULT

 From Bloodlines to the Baby Scoop Era to Border Closings: A Brief History of Adoption

 Adoption has existed for thousands of years, but its purposes and practices have shifted dramatically depending on social, economic, and political context.
 According to Sarah Easterly in Adoption Unfiltered, adoption originally served pragmatic and strategic purposes rather than the child’s welfare.
-To make sense of this evolution, we can look at four broad eras:
+To make sense of this evolution, we can look at five broad eras:

 1. Bloodlines: Ancient and Classical Adoption